abpio/abp-commercial-docs/en/studio/running-applications.md

 - `Logs`: It opens the *Logs* tab, we can see the logs for *Start* and *Stop* commands.
 - `Copy URL`: This option copies the *Launch URL* of the selected application.
 It is visible if there is a specified *Launch URL*
 - `Remove`: This option allows you to delete the selected application.

+> When CLI applications start chain icon won't be visible, because only C# applications can connect the ABP Studio.